rekram1-node/blinkgo/README.md

 	// if blink wants a 2FA verification you must use the
 	// verify pin operation
-	// 2FA is not always required but typically required first
+	// 2FA is not always required but it is typically
-	// time on new device
-	if loginResp.Account.AccountVerificationRequired {
+	// required first time on new device if loginResp.Account.AccountVerificationRequired {
 		fmt.Print("Enter Pin: ")
 		var pin string